Chia-Network/chia-docker/readme.md

-#Official Chia Docker Container
+# Official Chia Docker Container
-Currently latest = head of dev branch, tagged releases to come shortly
+Currently latest = head of dev branch

+tagged releases to match rc and more to come shortly

 ## Initialize